 - 1. The School Based Teacher or Principal may select students who they consider eligible for consideration.
 Selections may be based upon identification materials contained in the District #61 Resource Book for teachers of Challenge students.
-Parents may also refer their children for consideration by applying through Mount Douglas Secondary School. - Part 1 of the application form can be filled in the night of the information meeting January 10th, 2023 at 7:00 p.m. or returned to Mount Douglas Secondary School at 3970 Gordon Head Road in person to the main office or by mail, fax or email (FAX: 250-477-0277 Email mtdouginfo@sd61.bc.ca) by Tuesday, January 24, 2023. - 3.
+Parents may also refer their children for consideration by applying through Mount Douglas Secondary School. - 2.
+Part 1 of the application form can be filled in the night of the information meeting January 17th, 2024 at 7:00 p.m. or returned to Mount Douglas Secondary School at 3970 Gordon Head Road in person to the main office or by mail, fax or email (FAX: 250-477-0277 Email mtdouginfo@sd61.bc.ca) by Friday, January 26, 2024. - 3.
 Part 2 of the application package should be delivered to Mt.
-Douglas at your assigned testing session time on Friday, January 27, 2023.

-- 4. Upon receipt of the Challenge Application, an evaluation form will be sent to the student's current teacher(s). - 5.
+Douglas at your assigned testing session time on Friday, February 2, 2024. - 4.
+An evaluation form will have been forwarded to all schools; however, upon receipt of the Challenge Application and upon request, an evaluation form will be sent to the student's current teacher(s). - 5.
 Testing: Parents and students will be provided with more information about the testing session via e-mail.